Under the Competitive Grants Program since 2012, the Water Center considers proposals for student research grants.

 Example publications resulting from this program can be found here.

-- Samantha Fortin: From gene to plastic: Metagenomic identification and quantification of plastic degrading bacteria; Doctorate Student at the Virginia Institute of Marine Science, College of William and Mary
+- Samantha Fortin: From gene to plastic: Metagenomic identification and quantification of plastic degrading bacteria; Doctoral Student at the Virginia Institute of Marine Science, College of William and Mary

-- Joseph Morina: The effect of salinization on freshwater wetland microbial communities and its implication for the eutrophication of Virginia’s coastal waters; Doctorate Student in the VCU Department of Biology.
+- Joseph Morina: The effect of salinization on freshwater wetland microbial communities and its implication for the eutrophication of Virginia’s coastal waters; Doctoral Student in the VCU Department of Biology.

-- Meredith Seeley: A Novel Method for Measuring the Occurrence and Distribution of Microplastics in the Tissues of Aquatic Biota; Doctorate Student in the Aquatic Health Science Department, Virginia Institute of Marine Science.
+- Meredith Seeley: A Novel Method for Measuring the Occurrence and Distribution of Microplastics in the Tissues of Aquatic Biota; Doctoral Student in the Aquatic Health Science Department, Virginia Institute of Marine Science.

 - Sarah Busch, M.S. student, Department of Civil and Environmental Engineering, Virginia Tech: “Evaluating mechanisms of opportunistic pathogen growth in low flow rate drinking water pipes”

 - Katie Krueger, M.S. student, Department of Geosciences, Virginia Tech: “Metal fluxes across the sediment water interface in a drinking water reservoir”